stephomi/nomadsculpt.com/manual/docs/faq.md

 ### Can we do uv and texturing?
-For now painting directly on textures inside Nomad is not planned.
-That said, Nomad supports several ways to work with textures:
+Short answer: Yes.
+Long answer: Not directly, but there are several ways to combine Nomad's excellent vertex paint tools with uv's and textures.

 * Nomad allows you to paint color, roughness, material properties directly into the vertices of your sculpt.
 * Nomad allows very high vertex counts so that you can paint without worrying about uv's.